This activity is intended for healthcare providers delivering care to women and their families.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.5 contact hours.

-ACOG has released a guidance update on Prelabor Rupture of Membranes (PROM).
+ACOG guidance on Prelabor Rupture of Membranes (PROM) addresses current literature especially related to management of late preterm PROM (34w0d to 36w6d).
+Following appropriate counseling, expectant management or delivery is appropriate.
 The use of ‘prelabor’ is in keeping with reVITALize terminology (see ‘Related ObG Topics’ below) and is defined as the ‘spontaneous rupture of membranes that occurs before the onset of labor’.

 Take a post-test and get CME credits

 Get specially curated clinical summaries delivered to your inbox every week for free